-In other words, the study found that how you perceive your parts can shape your sex life.
+In other words, the study found that how you perceive this part of your body can shape your sex life.
 Further, the findings highlight that perceived genital attractiveness impacts many facets of sexuality.
-Self-consciousness around the appearance of one’s vulva might also heighten one’s body preoccupation during sex—detracting from the ability to enjoy the moment and focus on pleasure.
+Self-consciousness around the appearance of one’s vulva might also heighten one’s body preoccupation during sex—detracting from the ability to experience sexual arousal, enjoy the moment and focus on pleasure.

 No two vulvas, or vaginas, are exactly alike: Just as you have a different palate for different kinds of foods, your vulva has its own unique palate for sensation.

 Vulva mapping is one way to blueprint where you feel the most and least stimulation, where you have unique pleasure points, and what you like or don’t like in terms of touch and stimulation.
 Through the process of self-discovery, you can better convey this information to a partner, should you choose.

 First and foremost, there’s no right way to try vulva mapping.
 Some sexological bodyworkers spend up to three hours doing vulva mapping, but it’s a process that can be as long or as short as you want it to be.